-Anyone whose description is "Normal Job By Day, Crimefighter (or other things
+Anyone whose description is "Normal Job By Day, Crimefighter (or other things) by Night!"

 So we'll see them doing stuff during day and night — constantly.
-Don't they ever sleep?
+Don't they ever need to take a nap

 Of course, one could assume that Evil doesn't strike every

 night.
 But it sure seems that way.
-Also, if it is
+See also Plot-Powered Stamina

 open/close all folders